 Research findings and experiences regarding the qualitative and quantitative evaluation of the initiative, including hurdles related to patient education, will be shared.

 We hope to see you Tuesday, May 23rd for the PlatformQ Health Education lightning round session at The 2017 Alliance Industry Summit.
 For more information, see our session page on AIS 2017.
-For more information about PQHE please contact Jayne Chaplick at firstname.lastname@example.org.
+Find more information about how we include the patient voice in our education here.